OzanAtaykan/university-voting-system/README.md

 ## Login
 ### Existing users
 Everyone logs in as either a student (normal user) or staff (admin user).
 To log in, you need to give in your email and password.
-SUGGESTION: learn to use email API and send verification code?

 ### New users